nowarp/nowarp.github.io/docs/tutorial/configuration.md

 - **soufflePath** (string, optional): Directory to save generated Soufflé files which is helpful for debugging purposes.
 If not set, a temporary directory will be used.

+- **tactStdlibPath** (string, optional): Path to Tact standard library.
+If not set, the default stdlib from the actual Tact setup will be used.

+- **unusedPrefix** (string, default: "_"): Identifiers starting with this prefix won't be reported as unused by built-in detectors.

 - **verbosity** (string, optional): Verbosity level of the logs.
 Possible values are `quiet`, `debug`, and `default`.

 ## Running Misti with Configuration